Limits and rules of instance scaling

 100 per minute

-• In the same region, the limits on instance scale-out speed for provisioned instances and on-demand instances are the same.
+• In the same region, the scaling speed limits do not distinguish between provisioned and on-demand instances.

 Note